syncthing/docs/users/foldertypes.rst

 .. image:: folderreceiveonly.png

 In this mode, a device will never send any local updates to the cluster.
-It will only "mirror" the folder from the cluster.
+It will only ever receive changes.

-If an existing file gets locally modified, it will be replaced with the version from the cluster on the next scan.
+If an existing file gets modified locally, it will automatically be replaced with the cluster version on the next scan.

-The "Delete local changes" will remove any files or directories that have been added locally. !Use with care!
+The "Delete local changes" will remove any files or directories that have been added locally. **Use with care!**

 Enable :ref:`versioning` or set maxConflicts, to avoid losing any local changes.